Online Therapy

 Middle school girls playing D&D in Davidson.
 NC, 28036

 If you’d told me in 2019 that I’d spend 2020 hosting Dungeons & Dragons groups for middle schoolers, I would have been…very surprised, to say the least.
 But 2020 was a weird year!
 As the pandemic and quarantine moved our social lives online, my therapy practice moved online, too.
-Dungeons & Dragons Tween Social Groups are a big part of my practice now—and, honestly, a highlight of my week.
+Online D&D groups are a big part of my life now—and, honestly, a highlight of my week.

 When I first moved to North Carolina from New York, I joined a “DnD” group on a whim as a way to make friends.
 I learned that DnD is perfect for this: it’s an easy, low-stress way to socialize, especially if you are someone who doesn’t love small talk.
 There’s enough structure to the game that you aren’t left staring at someone, wondering what to say next.
 It’s creative, a little goofy, and sometimes surprisingly heartfelt.
 Because you are playing as a character, it’s hard to feel like you’re making a fool of yourself: any mistakes are the character’s fault, not yours.